KristianWold/sum-and-elab/notebooks/inference/README.md

 # Inference on Test Data
 We test the full model, regularized and trained for five epochs, on several out-of-distribution texts fethced from the test corpus.
 We let the model predict a highlight from the article, and wise versa.
-Also, we let it predict a *recovered* highlight from the predicted article, and compare it to the original highlight.

 The articles has been chosen for being brief, but has otherwise not been cherry picked.
 See the [notebook](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/test_data.ipynb)

+Predicting an article from a highlight is process of *decompression*.
+A highlight is a lossy compression, so the prediction must necessarily expand upon it.
+We judge the model by considering three aspects:

+Correct information -- Information present in the highlight that is correctly reported in the predicted article.
+Incorrect information -- Information that is in conflict with the highlight, or *obviously* in conflict with reality.
+New information -- Information that is not present in the highlight, but not obviously in conflict with reality.

 ## London Terror